 I have an unusual job or field... "technical decision making in the face of unknown/unknowable/very-low-probability-risk" (wonder why I never get invited to parties?).
 The design of things is a technical decision-making process.
 I used to live on planes..
 2M miles... going around and mostly fixing designs with statistically infrequent but what would likely be high-consequence (catastrophic) failures.
-Not individual machines... the design.
-I've done a pretty substantial number of talks on the intersection of design and system reliability and THE villain thru all of that is complexity.
+Not individual machines... the design from which the copies of the machines are created.
+I've done a pretty substantial number of talks on the intersection of design and system reliability and THE villain thru all of that is system complexity.
 I'm used to what the questions are, particularly from people who don't work in design or stochastic risk and solution, so a quick blog entry to present an analogy I usually use to illustrate the point.
-This actually encapsulates an ~90 lecture on toxic effect of complexity on reliability and mission worthiness.
+This actually encapsulates an ~90 min lecture on toxic effect of complexity on reliability and mission worthiness.

 We had an elevator in a new building in our department at the university where I used to teach electrical engineering.
-It had a 4x4 matrix of quartz lights in the ceiling and the janitor was always ticked off he was replacing lights.
+It had a 4x4 matrix of quartz lights in the ceiling and the janitor, with whom I would frequently chat when we ran into each other, was always ticked off he was replacing lights.
 It was approaching a certainty to see a burned out light or two any time you rode in it.
 I remember making bets with myself as I'd walk up to it if it was going to be "perfect" or "imperfect".
 Never bet on perfect:) Time is the ultimate stressor and you will definitely lose.
 The problem was made more obvious (especially to the janitor) by other elevators in the campus inventory with many fewer bulbs which were, statistically, fully lit much more often.

 Back to toxic complexity.
 The more parts in your system, the more MTBF random variables (i.e. the probability of how long you go between failures, which is not a set specific time interval... but a statistical distribution on that) all counting down on you in parallel.
-With more RV's timing out in parallel, you have "more lottery tickets" and thus more chances to "win".
-A state of system imperfection arrives more frequently.
+With more RV's timing out in parallel, you have "more lottery tickets being drawn tonight" and thus more chances to "win".
+A state of system imperfection arrives more frequently cuz it just usually takes one.
 You want to make a design take longer?
 Throw more designers at it.
 You want your system to blow up more frequently?
 Make it more complex.

 If you want to see more math (seriously... why do I not get invited to parties???), I'll submit the following from an old FB post.